kosmickaiju/kala-honeypot/README.md

 *Level 2: All of level 1 + VPN Session, some requests with more client info, and server response*

 *Level 3: All of level 1 and 2 + every request & response, all client info (geolocation, etc.)*
+## How to Run This Honeypot
+Our VPN honeypot is currently deployed within a Docker container environment using Docker Compose.
+The Docker images being run can be found here with the most recent images at the top of the list.
+The most suitable operating system to run our honeypot on is Linux.
+First build the image with `docker compose build`

+Then launch the container with: `docker compose up`

+To stop running the honeypot, do `ctrl + c` and then `docker compose down`

+Once deployed, attackers can utilize their own third-party VPN clients like WireGuard and strongSwan to establish connections with our server.
+Once a connection is established, our honeypot server is able to log activities and other relevant information about the attacker.
+These logs are integrated into our STINGAR platform, where data from various honeypots, including ours, is aggregated and accessible for analysis and monitoring.